SylvainLasnier/ubuntu/README.md

 -----------

 This image is the root of all my other docker images.
-It is included basic and fresh installation of Ubuntu 14.04 LTS distribution, with universe apt packages and basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more process in Docker VM.
+It is included basic and fresh installation of Ubuntu 14.04 LTS distribution, with english language, universe apt packages and basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more process in Docker VM.

 Usage